DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ```
 ### Step 6: Creating the Controller and Action Methods

-From here I could create the controller and the action methods for my pages.
-This project has two pages, one for creating a new address change request and another that allows you to view all the requests that are in the database.
+Then I could create the controller and the action methods for my pages.
+This project has two pages, one for creating a new address change request and another to view all the requests that are in the database.

 ```csharp
  public class HomeController : Controller